formkiq/formkiq-client-sdk-python/docs/DocumentOCRApi.md

 Perform document ocr

-Document optical character recognition (OCR) request; extract text and data from a document;   Tesseract available for all editions, but Textract engine and tables and forms options ONLY available with FormKiQ Pro and Enterprise
+Document optical character recognition (OCR) request; extract text and data from a document;   Tesseract available for all editions, but Textract engine and tables and forms options available as an Add-On Module

 ### Example